3rror404/pkt-docs/docs/useful_tools.md

 ### Mining Tools
 ### [Minr](https://pkt.watch/minr/)
-A simple to use GUI for PacketCrypt.
+Minr is a simple to use GUI for PacketCrypt that is built by pkt.watch.
 Available on MacOS, Windows and Linux.
+It is the easiest way to start mining PKT and can be downloaded from https://pkt.watch/minr/

 ### [Configuration Generator](https://config.pkt.watch/)
 Quickly generate and download a PacketCrypt config.json file.